Mapping properties of the Hilbert and Fubini--Study maps in K\"ahler geometry: Abstract

 \section{Abstract}

 Suppose that we have a compact K\"ahler manifold $X$ with a very ample line bundle $\mathcal{L}$.
 We prove that any positive definite hermitian form on the space $H^0 (X,\mathcal{L})$ of holomorphic sections can be written as an $L^2$-inner product with respect to an appropriate hermitian metric on $\mathcal{L}$.
-We apply this result to show that the Fubini--Study map is injective.
+We apply this result to show that the Fubini--Study map, which associates a hermitian metric on $\mathcal{L}$ to a hermitian form on $H^0 (X,\mathcal{L})$, is injective.